-Noticing your jawline looking softer—or little folds at the corners of your mouth showing up in every selfie?
+Noticing your jawline looking softer—or little folds at the corners of your mouth?
 You’re not imagining it.
+This is a very common lower-face change that develops over time with posture and everyday facial tension.

 Jowls are simply the soft skin that begins to sag along the jawline as we get older.
 For most of us, it’s part of the natural changes in our face over time.